uditwapt/notes/jquery-widgets.markdown

   - must return something.

 * jquery determines if a function is a setter or getter depending on its return value.
+* functions that return undefined are setters, everything else getters.

 * passing arguments: $('.target').green3('setLevel', 5);